Easy Money (1917 film): Reception

 Moving Picture World reviewer Edward Weitzel gave the film a positive review, praising the acting of the whole cast, and found the story interesting despite it not being "particularly novel."

-Photoplay's review was negative, describing the World Film as having "committed one of its regular melodramas."
+Photoplays review was negative, describing the World Film as having "committed one of its regular melodramas."

 Wid's Films published a mixed review of the film, where they described the whole production as being "somewhat short on atmospheric beauty" as there were very few exteriors and the camera work was "just straight stuff."
 There was criticism leveled at an unintentionally hilarious scene where Lois Page struggles with the windows and doors after being locked inside, but her husband comes along and calmly opens the shutters that were previously locked.
 The reviewer found the characters likable and Ethel Clayton's acting to be "very pleasing."